JY-Wu-lab/Segmentation-of-polyps/README.md

 	│      Linknet+V3.ipynb（Code for the Linknet+V3 model）
 	│      PraNet.ipynb（Code for the PraNet model）
 	│      PSPnet+V3.ipynb（Code for the PSPnet+V3 model）
-	│      SegNet-VGG.ipynb（Code for the SegNet-VGG model）
-	│      SegNet.ipynb（Code for the SegNet model）
+	│      SegNet-Simple.ipynb（Code for the Simplify SegNet model code） │      SegNet.ipynb（Code for the SegNet model）
 	│      U-net++.ipynb（Code for the U-net++ model）
 	│      U-net+V3.ipynb（Code for the U-net+V3 model）